brianhouse/bigpaths/templates/home.md

 /

 The plan, from here, is to use this for a durational performance in NYC.
 I'll follow the AI for a week, riffing (again) on its rhythms.
-Taking a cue from [Sophie Calle](http://www.artcritical.com/2015/07/16/emmalea-russo-on-sophie-calle/), I'll get as close as I can to the individuals behind it -- I'll photograph what might be their workplace, their favorite coffee shop or dreaded clinic, or imagine that they might live behind this unmarked door -- while simultaneously (re-)inscribing these locations with my own experiences.
+Taking a cue from [Sophie Calle](http://www.artcritical.com/2015/07/16/emmalea-russo-on-sophie-calle/), I'll get as close as I can to the individuals behind it -- I'll photograph what might be their workplace, their favorite coffee shop or dreaded clinic, or imagine that they might live behind this unmarked door -- while simultaneously (re-)inscribing these locations with my own lived experiences.

 I'm rehearsing with an ensemble that might be obfuscated but which is neither abstract nor neutral.
-As Vito says, "I am almost not an 'I' anymore; I put myself in the service of this scheme."
+Vito said, "I am almost not an 'I' anymore; I put myself in the service of this scheme."
 He consciously surrendered control.
-As AI moves into everyday life, will we?
+As AI moves into everyday life, do we?

 ### Technical